pcaversaccio/snekmate/GUIDELINES.md

   - `__default__` function
   - `external` functions
   - `internal` functions
-- There should be two line breaks between each variable or event declaration or function.
+- There should be two line breaks between each import, variable declaration, event declaration, and function.
 - Each line of code should be limited to a maximum of 120 characters, including spaces.
 - Code comments should be confined to a maximum of 80 characters per line, including spaces, with an allowed exception for comments with long URL links.
 - For any undocumented behavior, please refer to [🐍Vyper's Official Style Guide](https://docs.vyperlang.org/en/latest/style-guide.html) and/or [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008).